 There are different types of plans for health insurance, for example, indemnity health plans can give you more options of where you get your medical care compared to HMO or PPO health plans.
 Learn more about HMO vs. PPO plans and their differences here.

-For example, local HMO's may not have out-of-state coverage but some PPO health insurance plans may provide you with coverage out of state, others may not.
+For example, local HMO's may not have out-of-state coverage but some PPO health insurance plans may provide you with coverage out of state, while others may not.

 Check Your Health Insurance Provider Directory

-If you need to check what kind of coverage you would have out of network, look at the plan documents and provider directory which should list the providers your plan allows you to get services from.
+If you need to check what kind of coverage you would have out of network, look at the plan documents and provider directory which will list the providers your plan allows you to get services from.